bio-ontology-research-group/DeepSVP/README.md

 pip install phenocnv
 ```

-## Running PredCNV using pretrained models
+## Running PhenoCNV using pretrained models
 1. Download the required database `bash annotation/download.sh` and place them into data folder.
 2. Run the command `phenocnv -h` to display help and parameters:
 ```